 Green Power Island

 The demand for renewable energy rarely matches the production level precisely over time.
 For this reason, renewable sources of energy cannot yet fully replace conventional power plants.
 Green Power Island proposes a method for storing renewable energy whenever the amount of energy generated exceeds the actual demand.
 The artificial energy islands are constructed with deep basins.
 When there is surplus energy in the system, the water is pumped out of the basin.
 When the energy is needed later on, the seawater is led back into the basin through turbines, thus regenerating 75% of the electricity.The islands, therefore, act as large green energy batteries.

-Read more: http://www.greenpowerisland.dk
+Read more: www.greenpowerisland.dk